TechLabs-Berlin/migr-AI-tion/README.md

 ## Features Frontend
 The MVP consists of 4 main features.
 Which are:
 #### 1: Data Visualisation
-Once the page is loaded, a data visualisation in form of net should be visible.
-The user should be able to interact with the net and on hover it will show words representing tags of image available in the database.
+Once the page is loaded, a data visualisation in the form of a network graph should be visible.
+The user should be able to interact with the graph and on hover it will show words representing tags of images available in the database.
 Whenever a user upload a new post (consisting of an image, a caption and tags) into the database, it will automatically be implemented to the net.
 So with a new tag input there will be a new branch on the net to be seen.

 #### 2: Upload Function
 User should be able to upload an image with format .png or .jpg, input tags and also caption and then upload them as a post into the backend system.
 The image can then be found in the Gallery page when user searches for a certain tag.

 #### 3: Searchbar Function
 User should be able to type any query into the search bar and when the 'enter' key or the magnifying glass icon is pressed, a result of images related to the query should appear.
+The string will be matched partially in the tags database.

 #### 4: Carousel Display
 The result images will be presented in form of a sliding carousel.
 In the carousel, the information about the image uploaded will then be visible.
 The carousel consists of arrows to slide, a card box to contain the image information, and dots  as the indicator of page.
 The information provided in the carousel will be the image itself, the tags and caption inputed by the user, the tags results detected by the AI, and the confidence level of how high is the match level of the tags output by AI.